gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 A good curated newsletter should feel like a guide, not a scraper.

 That difference matters.

+With the format and sources figured out, the next question is what the newsletter actually does for your business.

 ## Automated newsletters are useful for lead nurturing